WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 **Teaching Tips**:

 - Make sure all students are set up on Slack and connected to the network.
-- Change the WiFi if needed!
+- Change the WiFi information if needed!

 </aside>